JohnRomanelis/SPVD/README.md

 - **12/8/2024**: Arxiv submission of the SPVD preprint.
 - **12/9/2024**: Release of [SPVD Lightning](https://github.com/JohnRomanelis/SPVD_Lightning.git).
 We replace the pclab custom library with Pytorch Lightning ⚡
+- **29/11/2024**: Release of pretrained checkpoint for point cloud completion for the SPVD smallest variant.
+Check the *Checkpoints* section below.

 # Installation

 ### 1. Set Up an Anaconda Environment